 British Waterways’ bailiff, John Howse, was on hand to witness both catches.
 “There is nothing obviously special about the peg but there is something the carp like about it that’s for sure,” he said.
 “Both anglers simply fished the waggler out in open water with 6mm punch, feeding nothing at all.
-Any weight over 60lb is brilliant on Blythe even in summer, so for the match record to go twice in the middle of winter has left us all pretty stunned,” he added.“You have to say that Roger did have the advantage of knowing exactly how
+Any weight over 60lb is brilliant on Blythe even in summer, so for the match record to go twice in the middle of winter has left us all pretty stunned,” he added.

 John added that Roger’s new record weight for the water was in doubt until the last minute.